alexandertolley204/evereye/README.md

 * The most difficult hole to make will be for the LCD Display.
 How you tackle it is up to you

 * Unless you designate where is it on the lock unit's exterior, the best place to put the RFID Scanner would likely be underneath the keypad inside the case

+* It is highly recommended that you put as much of the solenoid lock related equipment (the lock itself, the 12v adapter and plug, etc.) outside the case.
+If placed inside, it may cause interfearance with the rest of the components.

 ---

 ## Running